wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **M:**&ensp;Purify yourself by a well-ordered and useful life.
 Watch over your thoughts, feelings, words and actions.
 This will clear your vision.

-**Q:**&ensp;Must I not renounce every thing first, and live a homeless life?
+**Q:**&ensp;Must I not renounce everything first and live a homeless life?

 **M:**&ensp;You cannot renounce.
-You may leave your home and give trouble to your family, but attachments are in the mind and will not leave you until you know your mind in and out.
-First thing first — know yourself, all else will come with it.
+You may leave your home and give trouble to your family, but attachments are in the mind and will not leave you until you know your mind inside and out.
+First thing first — know yourself; all else will come with it.

 **Q:**&ensp;But you already told me that I am the Supreme Reälity.
 Is it not self-knowledge?

 **M:**&ensp;Of course you are the Supreme Reälity!
 But what of it?
 Every grain of sand is God; to know it is important, but that is only the beginning.

-**Q:**&ensp;Well, you told me that I am the Supreme Reälity.
+**Q:**&ensp;You told me that I am the Supreme Reälity.
 I believe you.
 What next is there for me to do?

 **M:**&ensp;I told you already.
 Discover all you are not.
-Body, feelings, thoughts, ideas, time, space, beïng and not-beïng, this or that — nothing concrete or abstract you can point out to is you.
-A mere verbal statement will not do — you may repeat a formula endlessly without any result whatsoever.
-You must watch yourself continuously — particularly your mind — moment by moment, missing nothing.
+Body, feelings, thoughts, ideas, time, space, beïng and not-beïng, this or that — nothing concrete or abstract you can point to is you.
+A mere verbal statement will not do — you may repeat a formula endlessly without any result whatsoëver.
+You must watch yourself continuöusly — particularly your mind — moment by moment, missing nothing.
 This witnessing is essential for the separation of the self from the not-self.

 **Q:**&ensp;The witnessing — is it not my real nature?